 Near 90 AD, the Jewish historian Flavius Josephus wrote the Antiquities of the Jews.
 It contains two references to Jesus of Nazareth and one reference each to John the Baptist and Jesus’ brother James.
 Josephus reported that Jesus was the Messiah and a wise teacher who was crucified by Pontius Pilate and that His disciples reported that Jesus appeared to them alive on the third day.

 Gilbert West (1703–1756) was an English poet who attempted to disprove the fact of Christ’s resurrection.
 After intensive investigation, West concluded that Jesus truly was raised as the Bible documents.
-He published his essay “Observations on the History and Evidence of the Resurrection of Jesus Christ” in 1747.
+He then published his essay “Observations on the History and Evidence of the Resurrection of Jesus Christ.”

 Who Moved the Stone?

-The Bible’s accounts of Jesus’ resurrection are not myths.
+The Bible’s accounts of Jesus’ resurrection are not myths or legends.
 Read them yourself and ask God to show you the Scriptures’ validity in convincing, moving, and life-changing ways.

 A New Christian

-Forty years ago in Philadelphia, someone asked me to visit their friend in the hospital.
+Over forty years ago in Philadelphia, someone asked me to visit their friend in the hospital.
 On my first visit, Joe Kowalski1 said, “Bob, I’ve got terminal cancer and I’m afraid to die.
 Please help me.”
 Joe and I connected easily.
 His ancestors came from Poland to the Fishtown section of Philadelphia in the early 1900s.
-Joe was not a churchgoer, but he knew a little of the Bible’s true story.
+Joe was not a churchgoer, but he knew a little Bible truth.

 Joe was feeling a mix of guilt, anger, pain, sorrow, and frustration.
 He confessed to not loving God and making no room for God in his thoughts and life.2 Now he realized how wrong he was.
-He knew it is a dreadful thing to fall into the hands of the living God.3 Then the nurse kicked me out of the room, but I promised to come back.
+He knew it is a dreadful thing to fall into the hands of the living God.3 Then the nurse kicked me out of the room to give Joe medicine, but I promised to come back.
 I left Joe a 3×5 card with one Scripture on it: “God, be merciful to me a sinner!”
 (Luke 18:13) I urged Joe to pray that prayer to the Lord.
-And I recruited Christians to ask the Lord to give Joe the new birth (regeneration).
-Jesus said, “No one can see the kingdom of God unless they are born again.”4
+I recruited Christians to ask the Lord to give Joe the new birth (regeneration).
+Jesus said, “No one can enter the kingdom of God unless they are born again….You must be born again.”4

-On the next visit, I explained that Jesus is the Son of God who came down from Heaven to save us from Hell.
+On the next visit, I explained to Joe that Jesus is the eternal Son of God, equal to God the Father and God the Holy Spirit, who came down from Heaven to save us from Hell.
 Christ saved us by His sinless life, His atoning death on the cross, and His bodily resurrection.
-Joe had heard all that before, but he didn’t see how it could help him in 1980.
-I explained that Jesus is still alive in His resurrection body, inviting us to come to Him in faith and receive salvation as His free gift.
+Joe had heard all that before, but he didn’t see how these ancient events could help him in 1980.
+I explained that Jesus is still alive in His glorious resurrection body in Heaven, still inviting us to come to Him in faith and receive eternal salvation as His free gift.

-Over a few weeks, God’s way of salvation became clearer to Joe and he was now ready to ask the Lord in prayer to save him.
+Over a few weeks, God’s way of salvation in Christ became clear to Joe and he was now ready to ask the Lord to save him.
 Joe prayed “The Sinner’s Prayer” and felt God’s love and forgiveness pour into his heart.
 Joe died soon after and I officiated at his burial service.
+His wife Minnie then became a member of our church.

 What About You?